Get insights.

 2.1.
 Express Gratitude

-It is very essential to acknowledge your respondents’ critical contribution to the survey.
+Acknowledging your respondents’ critical contribution to the survey is essential.

-One way of acknowledging this is through a genuine Thank you Screen.
+One way of acknowledging contribution is through a genuine thank you.
 Genuinely expressing gratitude improves trust and confidence.

 BlockSurvey has the option to set and customize the thank you screen.